-Based on an analysis of our current financial condition and forecasts of available cash, we believe that we have sufficient resources to: (i) complete the above-described Phase II(b) clinical trial of CPP-109, (ii) to fund activities necessary to support the submission of an NDA for CPP-109 for FDA approval and to begin to prepare for the commercial launch of CPP-109, assuming that the data from the currently ongoing Phase II(b) trial are compelling and the FDA files an NDA submitted by the Company for CPP-109 based on the data from the Phase II(b) trial, (iii) to manufacture sufficient CPP-115 for use in one or more future safety and/or proof-of concept studies of CPP-115, and (iv) to support our operations through the first quarter of 2014.
+Based on an analysis of our current financial condition and forecasts of available cash, but without considering the proceeds of the above-described registered direct public offering, we believe that we have sufficient resources to: (i) complete the above-described Phase II(b) clinical trial of CPP-109, (ii) to fund activities necessary to support the submission of an NDA for CPP-109 for FDA approval and to begin to prepare for the commercial launch of CPP-109, assuming that the data from the currently ongoing Phase II(b) trial are compelling and the FDA files an NDA submitted by the Company for CPP-109 based on the data from the Phase II(b) trial, (iii) to manufacture sufficient CPP-115 for use in one or more future safety and/or proof-of concept studies of CPP-115, and (iv) to support our operations through the first quarter of 2014.

 However, there can be no assurance that we will actually have sufficient funds for these purposes.
-We will also require additional funding to complete any other pre-clinical and clinical studies and trials that may be required for us to submit new drug applications (NDAs) for and commercialize CPP-109 and CPP-115 and to support our operations beyond the first quarter of 2014.
+We will also require additional funding to complete other pre-clinical and clinical studies and trials that may be required for us to submit new drug applications (NDAs) for and commercialize CPP-109 and CPP-115 and, without considering the proceeds from our recently completed registered direct public offering, to support our operations beyond the first quarter of 2014.
 There can be no assurance that we will obtain additional funding or ever be able to commercialize either of our product candidates.